dribnet/purvs/README.md

 A) I have an idea for how to alter my design from the last project.
 I think I might make it so you never see the end of a line, they are of infinite length.
 I think that would be the best way to adapt to the infinite plane.

 B) I now have a grid on the infinite plane, starting work on adapting the last project's design

+11/10
+I have the Lines drawing but as I thought, having the stripes without line endings isn't as interesting.
+Also, I have ideas about how to implement the zooming details, I'm working on that next.